Trusted Provider of: Trusted Provider Logo

 Family with luggage near an airplane

-Flight insurance provides reimbursement if your trip is affected by unexpected flight cancellations, lengthy delays, medical emergencies, mishandled luggage, and more.
+Flight insurance is a reimbursement-based model that takes effect if your trip is derailed by unexpected flight cancellations, lengthy delays, medical emergencies, mishandled luggage, and more.

-Plans sold on Squaremouth come with 24/7 emergency assistance services to help you manage unforeseen travel emergencies and disruptions.
-If you have an issue with your flight, you can simply reach out to your travel insurance’s travel assistance hotline for support.
-The agents can help you find a solution to your travel issues, which can include rebooking or filing a claim for reimbursement.
+If you run into any issues before or during your trip, you can simply reach out to your travel insurance's 24/7 emergency assistance hotline for support.
+These agents are trained to help you find a solution, which can include rebooking you, helping you locate a suitable hospital, or helping you file a claim for reimbursement.

 Family with luggage near an airplane